azavea/nasa-hyperspectral/catalogs/README.md

 ## Generating Catalogs

-Build containers with `docker-compose build`.
+Build all containers with `docker-compose build`.
+See each catalog's README for details.

-Run `docker-compose run --rm <catalog_folder>` in this directory, using the catalog folder name according to the table above.